vatpac-technology/sops/docs/terminal/amberleyoakey.md

 | Amberley TCU   | Amberley Approach   | 126.200        | AM_APP                                   |
 | Oakey TCU   | Oakey Approach | 125.400        | OK_APP                                   |

+AM APP is expected to extend to OK APP when they are offline.
+No frequency cross coupling is required.

 ## Airspace